uc-cdis/gen3-qa/docs/testplans/GWAS/GWAS++_test_plan.md

 ## Test Scenarios

 -   Testing whole workflow to submit a GWAS job with both continuous and dichotomous phenotype and covariate phenotypes.
--   Negative tests - unauthorized permissions to GWAS, Selecting non-phenotype file at intial stages of the workflow
+-   Negative tests - unauthorized permissions to GWAS.
 -   Adding various parameters and fields and unseleting them -   Checking the GWAS results